Ashsari/spam_review_detection/README.md

 Prerequisites to run the codes:

-•	Pretrained glove 300 dimension word representation vectors which can be downloaded from https://nlp.stanford.edu/projects/glove/.
+•	Pretrained GloVe-300 dimension word representation vectors which can be downloaded from https://nlp.stanford.edu/projects/glove/.

 •	Installing or copying the SRD_minisom.py in the same folder as the algorithms.
 SRD_minisom.py, included here, is our modified version of the MiniSom.py library originally retrieved from https://test.pypi.org/project/MiniSom/.